-The company has no operational activities and no employees, it is a financing company for bank debt and privately held subsidiary level debt.
-The company's main purpose is to remove the increased administrative burden and level of legal compliance required of a public company within the Group.
-As a wholly owned subsidiary holding company the Directors consider the impact of the company's activities on its stakeholders, consisting of its shareholder, its subsidiaries and other stakeholders including (but not limited to) Ofgem (The Office of Gas and Electricity Markets), the UK Government, members of the consortium who together own the ultimate parent company, Quadgas Holdings TopCo Limited and external debt holders consisting of a consortium member and financial institutions.
-Whilst not directly regulated itself, the company maintains a close relationship with the Ofgem (The Office of Gas and Electricity Markets), via the subsidiary company Cadent Gas Limited.
-For detail on how the Directors have had regard for the interests of the employees of the Group, see the employee section within Directors report on page 24.
+The company has no employees and no operational activities, it is a wholly owned subsidiary holding company.
+The Directors consider the impact of the company's activities on its stakeholders, consisting of its shareholder, its subsidiaries and other stakeholders including (but not limited to) Ofgem (The Office of Gas and Electricity Markets), the UK Government, banks and other financial institutions, and members of the consortium who together own the ultimate parent company, Quadgas Holdings TopCo Limited.
+Whilst not directly regulated itself, the company maintains a close relationship with the Ofgem (The Office of Gas and Electricity Markets), via the indirect subsidiary company Cadent Gas Limited.
+For detail on how the Directors have had regard for the interests of the employees of the Group, see the employees section within Directors report on page 24.